graciellehigino/ms_range_interactions/manuscript.md

 ## Validation

 For each species in the dataset we collated point observation data from GBIF (www.gbif.org).
-We restricted our queries to the data with spatial coordinates and which were inside the spatial extent of our rasters.
+We used the GBIF download API to retrieve all species occurrences on November 22nd 2022 [@GBIF.org2022GbiOcc].
+We restricted our query to the data with spatial coordinates and which were inside the spatial extent of our rasters.
 We did not use continental or date filters to retrieve as much data as possible.
 However, a few observations were localized in the ocean near latitude 0° and longitude 0°.
 We assumed these were errors and removed all observations falling in the extent between latitudes 2°S and 2°N and longitudes 2°W and 2°E to keep only mainland sites.

 We then converted the occurrence data into raster format by determining which pixels had a least one GBIF occurrence.
 This allowed us to remove the effect of